stormk1n/writeups/TryHackMe/Grand Larceny Auto I/method.md

 ./gdre_tool.x86_64 --headless --recover=../GrandLarcenyAuto-windows/GrandLarcenyAuto.pck --output=../glaRev \
 cd ../glaRev
 ```
-Now, in in the glaRev folder, we can find the games source code which is now readable.
+Now, in in the glaRev folder, we can find the games source code written in c#.

 Reading through the scripts in the recovered code, we find

 FILE: GameController.cs
 ```
 THE VAULT SWINGS OPEN\n\nSix stars.
 All you had to ****>etc
 ```
 Telling us something about six stars, but thats funny cause

 FILE: WantedSystem.cs says
 ```
 private const int MaxStars = 5;